Skip to main content

 Welcome, Teachers!

-As part of our Mobile Maker Lab Outreach program, we want to provide teachers with resources on lessons we have learned working with maker equipment.
+As part of our Maker Outreach program, we want to provide teachers with resources on lessons we have learned working with maker equipment.
 We will cover introductions to equipment, tips about software, and suggestions for projects to incorporate maker experiences into the classroom curriculum.

 3D Printing

 3D printers are a type of additive manufacturing tool where material is added, layer by layer, in order to build an object.
-We have created some videos, found at the bottom of this page, to introduce 3D printing as well as tips for general maintenance and operation.
+We have created videos, found at the bottom of this page, to introduce 3D printing as well as tips for general maintenance and operation.
 You can follow along with the slide decks.
 Note, the videos in the slide deck do not work, but you can watch them in the full presentation videos below.

 Introduction to 3D Printing